 - Make sure you are using a version control system to keep track of your test scripts.

-- In addition to writing cases to verify the behavior, write cases to ensure performance of the code.
+- In addition to writing cases to verify the behavior, write cases to ensure the performance of the code.

 - Perform unit tests continuously and frequently.